ryu-AIMS/HierarchicalRouting.jl/README.md

     - **draft_ms**: The draft of the mothership.
     - **draft_t**: The draft of the tenders.
-- **Weighting**: The weighting factor for the mothership and tenders, as a multiplier of distance travelled to quantify cost.
+- **Weighting**: The weighting factor for the mothership and tenders, as a multiplier of distance travelled to quantify time.
+This is defined as the inverse of the vessel speed in metres per second.
     - **weight_ms**: The weighting factor for the mothership.
     - **weight_t**: The weighting factor for the tenders.
 - **n_tenders**: The number of tenders available to use for deployment.